-Jump to blog for latest news
+Jump to blog for event listings and latest news

 We’re lucky in Nottingham to have a thriving “home ed” community, including hundreds of children and young people of all ages.

 Families organise things & support each other.
 Some people go into school “part way through”; some try school and switch to home ed.
 Central College offers GCSE and other courses to young people not in school.